By John Blase

 I used to believe those words were just for the young.
-But now I see them as imperative as we age, because the temptation is to either pretend you’re still nineteen, or become this Eeyore character moping around, waiting for the bitter end.
+But now I see them as imperative as we age, because the temptation is to either pretend you’re still nineteen, or become some kind of Eeyore-type character, moping around and waiting for the bitter end to come already.
 Neither requires faith, much less courage.

-Beautiful things will happen, like watching my daughter graduate from high school and aim high.
-Terrible things will happen, like a back injury that sidelined me for a year, unable to even do a pushup, an injury I sustained acting like I was nineteen.
+Beautiful things will happen, like watching my daughter graduate from high school and then set her sights high toward her future.
+Terrible things will happen, like a back injury that sidelined me for a year, unable to even do a pushup—an injury I sustained while acting as if I were nineteen.

 Beautiful things will happen, like officiating as my parents renewed their vows in a golden wedding anniversary ceremony.
-Terrible things will happen, like the death of an old classmate taken far too soon, a lady I had a crush on as a boy.
+Terrible things will happen, like the death of an old classmate taken far too soon, a lady I had a crush on when she was just a girl and I was just a boy.
 Hearing of her death gutted me with strange heartache.

-Beautiful things will happen, like receiving a letter in the mail from a couple I helped years ago with a little pre-marital counseling, with a message that read, “Your words meant so much to us that we named our son after you.
+Beautiful things will happen, like receiving a letter in the mail from a couple I helped years ago with a little premarital counseling, with a message that read, “Your words meant so much to us that we named our son after you.
 Just wanted you to know!”
 Terrible things will happen, like losing the joy of my salvation for a season, not knowing why or what to do about it.
-Beautiful things will happen, like being slowly wooed again by the Savior who has loved me longer than any other.
+Beautiful things will happen, like being slowly wooed again by the Savior who has loved me longer than anyone else.

-A man’s days are like grass.
-He blooms like a flower in a field, and then fades (Ps 103:15).
-But one day, death will no longer exist; neither will grief, crying, and pain because the old order to things will pass away (Rev 21:4).
+A man’s days are like grass; he blooms like a flower in a field, and then fades with the wind (Psalm 103:15–16).
+But one day, death will no longer exist; neither will grief, crying, and pain because the old order of things will pass away (Revelation 21:4).
 This is the deal.
 This is God’s world.
 The beautiful and the terrible.
 This is abundant life.